ocaml-multicore/domain-local-await/README.md

 The implementation is then stored in a domain, and optionally thread, local variable.
 The overhead that this imposes on a scheduler should be insignificant.

-An application can the choose to use schedulers that provide the necessary implementation.
+An application can then choose to use schedulers that provide the necessary implementation.
 An implementation that works with plain domains and threads is provided as a default.